 ALMs are required to undertake safeguarding training to foundation level.
-This is available as an online course and all new ALMs must complete this as part of initial training.
+This is available as an online course but will be delivered in person as part of any initial ALM training.
 Following initial training, it is the responsibility of the ALM's parish and PCC to ensure that his or her safeguarding training is kept up-to-date.
 The possession of an up-to-date safeguarding certificate (i.e. within the last 3 years) must be confirmed at each 3-year reauthorisation.